Essential Latin American Ingredients for Authentic Holiday Cooking

 2. Achiote Paste: A Flavorful Color Boost

-Achiote paste, also known as annatto paste, is a vibrant red-orange seasoning made from ground annatto seeds, garlic, oregano, and other spices.
-It is commonly used in Central American and Caribbean cuisines to add color and a slightly peppery, earthy flavor to dishes.
+Achiote paste, or annatto paste, is a lively red-orange seasoning made from ground annatto seeds, garlic, oregano, and various spices.
+It’s a staple in Central American and Caribbean cooking, where it brings both a pop of color and a hint of peppery, earthy flavor to meals.

 How to Use Achiote Paste